AyushDhanai1419/Portfolio/replit.md

 - **Component Organization**: Components are organized in a flat structure under `/client/src/components/` with UI primitives in `/components/ui/`
 - **Styling Strategy**: Tailwind CSS with CSS custom properties for theming and design tokens
 - **State Management**: Uses React hooks and context for local state management, with TanStack Query for server state
-- **Animation**: Framer Motion for smooth transitions and micro-interactions
+- **Animation**: Framer Motion for smooth transitions and micro-interactions, Canvas-based particle system for interactive background effects
 - **Type Safety**: Full TypeScript implementation with strict type checking
+- **Interactive Background**: Custom Canvas-based particle animation system with mouse interaction and accessibility support

 ## Backend Architecture
 The backend follows a minimal Express.js architecture with TypeScript.
 The server is designed as a simple API layer that can be extended with additional routes and middleware as needed.